Whistleblowing: Other countries

+Kenya, and Rwanda also have Whistleblower laws.
+The European Court of Human Rights ruled in 2008 that whistleblowing was protected as freedom of expression.

+Nigeria set up a whistleblowing policy against corruption and other ills.
+Nigeria formulated a Whistleblowing Policy in 2016, but this has not yet been established as law.
+A new draft bill for Whistle-blower Protection was approved by the Federal Executive Council (FEC) as of December 2022.
+The new draft whistleblower protection bill was presented to the National Assembly for consideration by President Muhammadu Buhari in May 2023.
+Buhari's term as President ends on May 29, 2023.

+Advocacy for protection

 Many NGOs advocate for stronger and more comprehensive legal rights and protections for whistleblowers.
 Among them are the Government Accountability Project (GAP), Blueprint for Free Speech, Public Concern at Work (PCaW), the Open Democracy Advice Centre or in France, the Maison des Lanceurs d'Alerte (MLA).
-An international network - the Whistleblowing International Network (WIN) - aimed at gathering these NGOs.
+An international network – the Whistleblowing International Network (WIN) – aimed at gathering these NGOs.

 Frank Serpico, an NYPD whistleblower, prefers to use the term "lamp-lighter" to describe the whistleblower's role as a watchman.
 The Lamplighter Project, which aims to encourage law enforcement officers to report corruption and abuse of power and helps them do so, is named based on Serpico's usage of the term.

-Modern methods used for whistleblower protection
+Methods used

-Whistleblowers who may be at risk from those they are exposing are now using encryption methods and anonymous content sharing software to protect their identity.
-Tor, a highly accessible anonymity network, is one that is frequently used by whistleblowers around the world.
-Tor has undergone a number of large security updates to protect the identities of potential whistleblowers who may wish to anonymously leak information.
+Whistleblowers who may be at risk from those they are exposing are now using encryption methods and anonymous content-sharing software to protect their identity.
+Tor, a highly accessible anonymity network, is frequently used by whistleblowers around the world.
+Tor has undergone a number of large security updates to protect the identities of potential whistleblowers who may wish to leak information anonymously.

-Recently specialized whistleblowing software like SecureDrop and GlobaLeaks has been built on top of the Tor technology to incentivize and simplify its adoption for secure whistleblowing.
+Specialized whistleblowing software has been built on top of the Tor technology to incentivize and simplify its adoption for secure whistleblowing.

+Considering the risks faced by whistleblowers, most whistleblowing software has been developed as open-source projects, allowing for public audits and transparency.
+Built on well-defined design principles, examples include GlobaLeaks and SecureDrop.

 Whistleblowing hotline

-In business, whistleblowing hotlines are usually deployed as a way of mitigating risk, with the intention of providing secure, anonymous reporting for employees or third party suppliers who may otherwise be fearful of reprisals from their employer.
-As such, implementing a corporate whistleblowing hotline is often seen as a step towards compliance, and can also highlight an organization's stance on ethics.
-It is widely agreed that implementing a dedicated service for whistleblowers has a positive effect on an organizational culture.
+In business, whistleblowing hotlines are usually deployed to mitigate risk, with the intention of providing secure, anonymous reporting for employees or third-party suppliers who may otherwise be fearful of reprisals from their employer.
+As such, implementing a corporate whistleblowing hotline is often seen as a step toward compliance and can also highlight an organization's stance on ethics.
+It is widely agreed that implementing a dedicated service for whistleblowers has a positive effect on organizational culture.

-A whistleblowing hotline is sometimes also referred to as an ethics hotline or 'Speak Up' hotline and is often facilitated by an outsourced service provider to encourage potential disclosers to come forward.
+A whistleblowing hotline is sometimes also referred to as an ethics hotline or "Speak Up" hotline and is often facilitated by an outsourced service provider to encourage potential disclosers to come forward.

-In 2018, the Harvard Business Review published findings to support the idea that whistleblowing hotlines are crucial to keeping companies healthy, stating "More whistles blown are a sign of health, not illness."
+In 2018, the Harvard Business Review published findings to support the idea that whistleblowing hotlines are crucial to keeping companies healthy, stating, "More whistles blown are a sign of health, not illness."